RandomSearch18/pdf-cutter/README.md

 In this example, the PDF chunk files would be saved in `H:\Downloads\Big document (PDF cutter)\`.
 See the screenshots below for another example.

+If you run the program multiple times, it will re-use the same subfolder, but update all the PDF chunks.

 ### Alternative: running with `uv`

 If you have the [`uv` tool](https://github.com/astral-sh/uv) installed, you can run the program directly, without having to manually install the `pypdf` package.